ubik76/aws-batch-ws/README.md

 ![Screenshot of Job Definition #2](/images/job-definition-20.png)

-* Add the job role previously defined for ECS tasks to access the output S3 bucket on your behalf.
+* In "Additional configuration", add the job role previously defined for ECS tasks to access the output S3 bucket on your behalf.
+* Set "Execution Role" to "None".
 * In the Security panel, enter “nobody” for "User".

 ![Screenshot of Job Definition #3](/images/job-definition-30.png)